Stories and photos courtesy of MiracleFeet.

 “I was worried and I cried when I saw that her foot was not normal,” says Sania’s mother, Lienne.
 “I was afraid that she would never receive treatment.”

-Fortunately, a neighbour informed Lienne that treatment was available for free at the public hospital near their home, Centre Hospitalier Universitaire Toamasina (CHUT).
+Fortunately, a neighbor informed Lienne that treatment was available for free at the public hospital near their home, Centre Hospitalier Universitaire Toamasina (CHUT).
 So when Sania was two months old, her family made the journey into Toamasina — a three-hour trip by foot, followed by three hours in a taxi-brousse, or minibus.

 Treatment began immediately.
 After four plaster casts to gradually straighten her foot, Sania was ready for a tenotomy (a simple outpatient procedure to relieve the tight Achilles tendon) in early May.
 She is now out of her casts and just wears a brace at night to maintain the corrected position.